rajeshitec/Sample_Docs/THEME_UPDATE.md

 ## Deploying to GitHub Pages

-The documentation is automatically deployed to GitHub Pages when you push to the `main` branch.
-The GitHub Actions workflow in `.github/workflows/deploy.yml` handles the build and deployment.
+The documentation is automatically deployed to GitHub Pages when you push to the `main` branch using the GitHub Actions workflow.

 ### Manual Deployment (if needed)